-Start with low-threat offers – Every time you ask people to sign up for a subscription or buy something from you, you’re asking them to take a chance on you.
+- Start with low-threat offers: Every time you ask people to sign up for a subscription or buy something from you, you’re asking them to take a chance on you.
 Before you can ask people to spend money on your products, you need to earn their trust.
 Not all offers match with your target audience’s familiarity with your brand and the PPC channel temperature.

-9) Soylent – Eliminate Doubts
+140. Soylent – Eliminate Doubts

 You may have heard of Soylent.
-You also might have heard stories about its horrible taste — but do you know what it actually tastes like?
+You also might have heard stories about its horrible taste.
+But do you know what it actually tastes like?

 Soylent’s ad starts by proclaiming the most popular question asked from them: “But what does it taste like?”

 That’s a smart move — it shows their marketing team’s genuine interest in what customers are thinking about.

 Right after grabbing people’s attention, the Facebook ad offers a solution: Order Soylent and find out what it really tastes like.

 - Address doubts and possible counterfacts: Soylent addresses the relevant pain point — “I’ve heard that Soylent tastes bad” — by hinting that it might taste like cereal milk, almonds, or Graham crackers.
 Moreover, it offers a solution to the question.